ekiefl/pooltool/narrative/narrative.md

 ## Motivation

-Seven years ago (2013) I was an in undergraduate math class called "Non-linear Dynamical Systems and Chaos" taught by Dr. Anthony Quas at the Univerity of Victoria.
+Seven years ago (2013) I was an in undergraduate math class called "_Non-linear Dynamical Systems and Chaos_" taught by Dr. Anthony Quas at the Univerity of Victoria.
 Our final project was to investigate a chaotic system.
 Adam Paul, a good friend of mine, and I decided we would work on the same project.
 Since we would regularly ditch working on class assignments to instead play pool at the on-campus pub, it seemed natural to pick pool as our chaotic system.